03Matteo/Economy-System/README.md

 ## Economy-System

-A package that simplifies the creation of an economy system.
+A package that simplifies the creation of an economy system (database included).

 # Installation